Mahmoud0Samy/Coronavirus-COVID-19-Data-Exploration/README.md

 ```

 **Explanation:**
-- **Objective:** Find the maximum number of new cases (MAX_Deaths) for each specified income level category in countries where the continent information is missing.
+- **Objective:** Find the total number of deaths in each country class.
 - **Columns Selected:**
   - `location`: Country name or income level category.
   - `MAX_Deaths`: Maximum number of new cases in each category.